 If you run your own company, you may use part of your home for storage or as an office.
 You may claim the cost of providing the space.
 Unlike the other examples above, this income needs to be reported in the land and property section of your tax return as the company is a separate legal entity.
-There will be no tax liability as the amount charged to the company will equal the costs incurred, i.e. profit is nil.
+There will be no tax liability as the amount charged to the company will equal the costs incurred, so the profit is nil.

 In all cases you will forfeit the PPR on any area that is permanently used as an office or storage.
-Spare bedrooms that are only used during the day as an office, and revert back in the evening, will allow you to claim full PPR relief on the sale of your home.
+Spare bedrooms that are only used during the day as an office, and revert back to private accommodation in the evening, will allow you to claim full PPR relief on the sale of your home.

 If you would like to discuss the above in more detail, or want more tax saving ideas, don’t hesitate to contact Nimbus Accounting, http://www.nimbusaccounting.com/contact-us/.